When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 • Your morning brew isn’t as hot as it should be.

-Limescale build-up has an insulating effect on heat transfer surfaces, which is why coffee makers with excessive build-up brew can’t make hot water efficiently.
+Limescale build-up insulates heat transfer surfaces, which is why coffee makers with excessive build-up struggle to produce hot water efficiently.

 How to descale your Nespresso machine

-Although descaling a Nespresso can be performed fast and efficiently, you should have your owner’s manual handy because the descaling process differs a little from model to model.
+Although descaling a Nespresso can be performed quickly and efficiently, it’s a good idea to have your owner’s manual handy, as the descaling process varies slightly from model to model.

 Nespresso descaling solution packet.

 1. Prepare your machine.
-Take any capsules in your coffee maker out.
+Remove any capsules from your coffee maker.

 2. Remove any capsules from your machine.
-Put water and the descaling solution into the machine’s reservoir.
-Fill the water reservoir slightly more than halfway (around 4 cups or 1 liter) with warm water.
-Make sure there is enough room for the descaling solution.
+Fill the machine’s reservoir with water and the descaling solution.
+Fill the water reservoir with warm water, slightly more than halfway (approximately 4 cups or 1 liter).
+Ensure there is sufficient room for the descaling solution.

 3. Place a container beneath the brew head.
 Make sure your container can hold 4 cups or 1 liter.
 If you forget the container or use one that is too small, your descaling solution will spill across your counter.